BardenB/IronList/README.md

 # IronList

 A small CLI tool for managing a simple date-tagged todo list stored in a plain text file.

-This README documents every command, option and behavior implemented in the current codebase.
+This README documents the current commands, flags and behaviors implemented in the codebase.

 ---

 ## Summary

-IronList reads a text file where each entry is a single line in the (normalized) format:
+IronList stores each entry as a single, normalized line:

 ```
 YYYY-MM-DD<TAB>Description<TAB>tag1,tag2
 ```

-- The program accepts either literal tabs as separators or runs of 4+ spaces when parsing input from shells that don't accept tabs.
+- Input parsing accepts literal TAB characters or runs of 4+ spaces as field separators (helpful when shells make typing tabs awkward).
-- When adding entries the program validates and *normalizes* the entry to use literal tabs before writing to disk.
+- On write (when adding or editing) the program normalizes entries to the canonical tab-separated format.
-- Tags are a comma-separated list on the third field (optional).
+- Tags are an optional comma-separated list in the third field; queries match tags case-insensitively by default.

 ---